ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ### Queue stats

-We can use `queue tree print stats` command to show some statistics of usage of our rules.
+We can use the `queue tree print stats` command to show some statistics on the usage of our rules.

 ![image](https://github.com/user-attachments/assets/95b09814-faa0-42b2-a8ab-e689f37b7a9f)

 ### Firewall stats

 We can also watch stats on firewall tables.
-In my case is `mangle`.
+In my case, it is `mangle`.

 ![image](https://github.com/user-attachments/assets/31edefdd-b07c-40e8-9463-1b405e0e7703)

 ### Benchmark tools

-Tools for benchmark (`iperf3`, that we used earlier or `iftop`) are also useful to determine whether rules work or not.
+Tools for benchmarking (`iperf3`, which we used earlier, or `iftop`) are also useful to determine whether the rules work or not.

 ## 3.2 Try to use Wireshark to see the QoS packets.
 How does this depend on the number of routers in the network topology?